danshee/mysteries/_posts/2022-08-20-was-galileo-really-first.markdown

 > M. Mӓdler mentions that the post-master, Nernst, saw *one* satellite of Jupiter with the naked eye, and drew a diagram of its position; but when the telescope was applied, it was found that three of the satellites had nearly closed, and their united brightness this drew the piercing eye of M. Nernst.

-**OP Note:**  I’ll confess, I found Smyth’s text to be rather confusing to read.
+**Note:**  I’ll confess, I found Smyth’s text to be rather confusing to read.